 How to Reheat Rice on a Stovetop

-When using the stovetop method for reheating rice you are trying to steam the rice not fry it.
-Determining the amount of liquid required to reheat rice with way will depend upon the amount of rice you are reheating.
+When using the stovetop method for reheating rice, you try to steam the rice, not fry it.
+Determining the amount of liquid required to reheat rice will depend upon the amount of rice you reheat.

-To reheat rice on a stove top, place the rice in a pot over low heat.
-Add a tablespoon of cold water to prevent it from drying out or sticking together.
+To reheat rice on a stovetop, place the rice in a pot over low heat.
+Add a tablespoon of cold water to prevent it from drying or sticking together.

-Using low heat stir gently to separate the rice a little.
+I use low heat and stir gently to separate the rice a little.
 Cover with a lid and allow the steam to build up inside the pot.